btschwertfeger/KrakenEx.jl/docs/src/futures/futures.md

 The listed modules and functions allow to access public and private (authenticated) endpoints of the official Kraken Futures API.
 All functions of these endpoints require a `FuturesRESTBASEAPI` instance.

+The sample outputs are for illustrative purposes only and may vary depending on the user, request and market behavior.

 ```@meta
    CurrentModule = KrakenEx
 ```